Mathematics Education

 Graduate Prerequisites: (SEDME558) Matriculated Graduate Students who have completed SEDME558 - Students examine models for the professional development of mathematics teachers; conduct needs assessment of the teachers in their target groups; and design professional development programs that respond to those needs.
 Programs focus on upgrading mathematical content knowledge and pedagogical and assessment practices.
 4cr.

-• WED ME 701: Learning Theory and Epistemology in Mathematics Education
+• WED ME 701: Epistemologies and Theories of Learning in Mathematics and Science Education

-Graduate Prerequisites: Open only to matriculated students who have completed prerequisites. - This seminar course for advanced graduate students explores the contemporary and historical research and theory with regard to the learning and knowing of mathematics.
-4 cr.
+This seminar course for advanced graduate students explores the contemporary and historical research and theory with regard to the learning and knowing of mathematics and science.

-• WED ME 702: Advanced Study of Mathematics Teaching and Teacher Education
+• WED ME 702: Teaching and Teacher Education in Mathematics and Science Education

-This seminar course for advanced graduate students examines theoretical and empirical research in the areas of mathematics teaching and mathematics teacher education.
-4cr.
+This seminar course for advanced graduate students examines theoretical and empirical research in the teaching of mathematics and science, as well as mathematics and science teacher education.

-• WED ME 703: Curriculum Research and Theory in Mathematics Education
+• WED ME 703: Curriculum Research and Theory in Mathematics and Science Education

-This seminar course for advanced graduate students explores contemporary and historical research and theory in mathematics education with regard to curriculum, including its analysis, use, design, and effects.
-4cr.
+This seminar course for advanced graduate students explores contemporary and historical research and theory in mathematics and science education with regard to curriculum, including its analysis, use, design, and effects.

 • WED ME 851: Seminar: Mathematics Education